WebAssembly/design/JS.md

 This function returns a new `Array` every time it is called.
-Each such `Array` is produced by mapping each [`Ast.export`](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L152) `e` of [moduleObject.[[Module]].exports](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L187), in the order of occurrence in the binary module's exports table, to the Object `{ name: String(e.name), kind: e.ekind }` where `e.name` is [decoded as UTF8](Web.md#names) and `e.ekind` is mapped to one of the String values `"function"`, `"table"`, `"memory"`, `"global"`.
+Each such `Array` is produced by mapping each [`Ast.export`](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L152) `e` of [moduleObject.[[Module]].exports](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L187) to the Object `{ name: String(e.name), kind: e.ekind }` where `e.name` is [decoded as UTF8](Web.md#names) and `e.ekind` is mapped to one of the String values `"function"`, `"table"`, `"memory"`, `"global"`.

 Note: other fields like `signature` may be added in the future.

+The returned `Array` is populated in the same order as that in which exports appeared in the WebAssembly binary's exports table.

 ### `WebAssembly.Module.imports`